"Women who can read and write improve their family's lives."

 IMPACT:

-Let Us Build Ourselves is working closely with 50 women from the Rwezamenyo Sector in order to offer a truly comprehensive educational experience during their first year of operations.
-After one year of operations, all of the first class of 30 participants now know the alphabet and can write words, and the team has enrolled a second group of 20 women in 2010.
-Using Global Grassroots' training skills in partnership development and fundraising, the team was able to collaborate with several other NGO partners to help participants open bank accounts, and secure health insurance for all of the women for 2009.
+Let Us Build Ourselves has been successfully operating since 2009.
+So far, 84 women from the Rwezamenyo Sector have successfully graduated from the program, and a new class is currently enrolled.
+Using Global Grassroots' training skills in partnership development and fundraising, the team was able to collaborate with several other NGO partners to help participants open bank accounts, and secure health insurance for many of their graduates.
 Let Us Build Ourselves is also using workshops from Global Grassroots to teach their participants bookkeeping skills, and the team plans to help the women start small income generating projects using the money they have saved after graduation.
-At the request of the local community, the group has also begun teaching English classes, and is using the profits they generate to subsidize the cost of their literacy program.
+The team has also been able to tutor local street children in literacy.

 Project Details